PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-04 20:17:39
+Last updated: 2024-04-04 20:18:12
-Random Quote: You want to dismantle an empire?
-Divide it! - Guillermo Gonzalez Calderoni
+Random Quote: If you think this has a happy ending, you haven't been paying attention.  -  Ramsay Bolton